oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

     - All 3 running sessions now had access to 3x the amount of CPU and IO.

-    - Consequently, the average query time reduced from 128.7 seconds to 63.1 seconds and therefore the duration of the total test that ran 3 worksheet sessions concurrently reduced from 262.8 seconds to 131 seconds.
+    - Consequently, the average query time was reduced from 128.7 seconds to 63.1 seconds and therefore the duration of the total test that ran 3 worksheet sessions concurrently was reduced from 262.8 seconds to 131 seconds.

 3. Return to your **Autonomous Database details** page and click **Performance Hub**.
 Move your mouse cursor in the **Activity** panel above the SQL Monitoring panel, and drag the rectangle horizontally across to cover the portion of the timeline that indicates your recent query activity.
 This will fill in the **ASH Analytics** panel at the bottom, with information from the two completed tests.